jethrodaniel/.git-hooks/README.md

 overcommit --sign prepare-commit-msg
 ```

-Or, if you just want to copy-pasta
+Or, if you just want to copy-pasta :spaghetti:

 ```
 gem install overcommit \